DaleOrders/AWS-Study-Notes/README.md

     - rate awareness
   - WEBACL integrated with Load Balancers, API gateways, and CloudFront.
     - Rules are added to WEBACL and evaluated when traffic arrives.

+AWS WAF is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to an Amazon API Gateway API, Amazon CloudFront or an Application Load Balancer.
+AWS WAF also lets you control access to your content.

+WAF lets you create rules to filter web traffic based on conditions that include IP addresses, HTTP headers and body, or custom URIs.

+You define your conditions, combine your conditions into rules, and combine the rules into a web ACL.
+Conditions define the basic characteristics that you want WAF to watch for in web requests.
+You combine conditions into rules to precisely target the requests that you want to allow, block, or count.
+WAF provides two types of rules:
+- **Regular rules** – use only conditions to target specific requests.
+- **Rate-based rules** – are similar to regular rules, with a rate limit.
+Rate-based rules count the requests that arrive from a specified IP address every five minutes.
+The rule can trigger an action if the number of requests exceed the rate limit.

 #### 1.17.2.1.
 Example of Architecture